Didi1081/SampleX/README.md

        * Wrong samples set
        * No samples sent resulting in a missed business opportunity as a customer seals the deal with a competitor.

-Target -
+**Target**
    * Divisions in chemical and manufacturing companies in the USA such as :
        * PhillipsPlastics
        * SMC
        * 3M
        * Exxon
        * Boston Scientific
        * And many more….

-Solution -
+**Solution**
    * A shopping cart for samples (updated by the supplier - No coding experience with user friendly design)
    * Automatic Instant notification to customer email or text that the order has been placed
    * Automatic Instant email to supplier that a customer ordered a sample and what type of sample needed
    * A place where supplier can send/update tracking info easily
    * The tracking info is sent to the supplier via email
    * Very user friendly design
    * Collaborative with user input that is instantly updated  (later stages)
    * A bot to answer questions about sample set (updated by supplier - No coding experience as it is user friendly)
    * A page that suppliers can send a mass email (video/text new product update/applications)  to mailing list (email customers or customer's intranet)
    * Automatic feedback sent to customer after they received the samples
    * Feedback from customers that go directly to the supplier's database (need different specs/color/liked it…user experience)

-Benefits of the SampleX Application -
+**Benefits of the SampleX Application**

    * Increase lead time
    * Professional
    * Automated
    * Less customer emails/calls/meetings
        * Bot is programmed to answer majority of questions.
            *If not a link sent to a live person (later stages) *Frequent question answer page created
        * Customer can just order what they need and see the tracking
    * Customers see new product applications and development from suppliers that can inspire innovation or solve problems.
 They have access to this information easily.
    * Easy to send feedback
    * Easy to collect feedback through data collection sheet

 ## Rough Sketch of Final Product

 web 1920

 ![](imagess/FW1.png)

+Login in page

 ![](imagess/FW2.png)

 ![](imagess/FW3.png)
 ![](imagess/FW4.png)